Nourishing body and mind

 We make it ourselves, following recipes from many lands, using food from many local farms.
 We’ve actually won awards for it.

-Maybe even better is the place where the food is made and served and eaten: Commons.
-Technically it’s New Commons, since it’s been at Bates in some form for a long while but was recently rebuilt to be smarter and more sustainable.
+Just as good is the place where the food is made and served and eaten: Commons.
+Opened in 2008, Bates’ newest dining hall was designed to be smarter and more sustainable.

 The main room of Commons is open and airy and welcoming.
 There’s a wall of windows; everything seems visible.
 The general idea is to wander from table to table, meeting thrilling people from around the world and, very often, staying and talking for a long, long time.